XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-stock-server.md

 - Maintains a local copy of the complete shared global [ledger](ledgers.html)

-In order to participate in the [consensus process](consensus.html) as a validator, [run rippled as a validator](run-rippled-as-a-validator.html) instead.
+To participate in the [consensus process](consensus.html) as a validator, [run rippled as a validator](run-rippled-as-a-validator.html) instead.

 ## Install and run `rippled`